adapdoaosdaoda/asdas-cogs/README.md

 ## 📦 Available Cogs

 ### Birthday
-[Vexed01's](https://github.com/Vexed01/Vex-Cogs) reminders with added time variable.
+[Vexed01's](https://github.com/Vexed01/Vex-Cogs) birthday cog with some added junk.

 **Added Features:**
 - Added the ability to upload and include an image to the birthday announcement messages